Construction of set-valued dual processes on manifolds: Introduction and main results

-\begin{definition} We say that a Brownian motion $X=(X_t)_{t\geq 0}$ in $M$ and a Markov process $D=(D_t)_{t\geq 0}$, with values in subsets of $M$ and continuous with respect to the Hausdorff topology, are $\tau$-intertwined where $\tau$ is a positive stopping time in the filtration $\SF^D$ of $D$ if for all bounded $\SF^D$-stopping time $\tau'$ smaller than $\tau$, {conditioned on} $\SF_{\tau'}^D$, $X_{\tau'}$ has uniform law in $D_{\tau'}$ (and in particular $X_{\tau'}\in \bar{D}_{\tau'}$).
-We say that $X$ and $D$ are intertwined if they are $\tau$-intertwined, $\tau$ being the lifetime of $(X,D)$, assumed to be a.s.\ positive and $\SF^D$-measurable. \end{definition} This is a generic definition, below stronger topologies on subsets of $M$ will be considered. \sm Our main results are Theorems \ref{C6.1}, \ref{T4.1} and \ref{T7.1} presenting such joint constructions of the primal Brownian motion $(X_t)_{t\geq 0}$ and the dual domain-valued $(D_t)_{t\geq 0}$ processes.
+\begin{definition} Consider a Markov process $D=(D_t)_{t\in[0,\tau]}$, with values in compact subsets of $M$ and continuous with respect to the Hausdorff topology, and where $\tau$ is an a.s.\ positive stopping time in the filtration $\SF^D$ of $D$, serving as a lifetime for $D$.
+We say that a Brownian motion $X=(X_t)_{t\geq 0}$ in $M$ and $D$ are intertwined when for all bounded $\SF^D$-stopping time $\tau'$ smaller than $\tau$, {conditioned on} $\SF_{\tau'}^D$, $X_{\tau'}$ has uniform law in $D_{\tau'}$ (and in particular $X_{\tau'}\in {D}_{\tau'}$).
+More generally, for any $\SF^D$-stopping time $\wi\tau$ smaller than $\tau$, we say that $X$ and $D$ are $\wi\tau$-intertwined when $X$ and $(D_t)_{t\in[0,\wi\tau]}$ are intertwined. \end{definition} This is a generic definition, below stronger topologies on subsets of $M$ will be considered.
+Note that the above lifetime is not necessary the explosion time, i.e.\ the exit time from all compact sets for the considered topology.
+In the infinite dimensional state space of $D$, compactness does not seem an appropriate notion. \sm Our main results are Theorems \ref{C6.1}, \ref{T4.1} and \ref{T7.1} presenting such joint constructions of the primal Brownian motion $(X_t)_{t\geq 0}$ and the dual domain-valued $(D_t)_{t\geq 0}$ processes.
 The coupling of Theorem \ref{C6.1} consists in the infinite-dimensional stochastic differential equation \eqref{6.5}, based on a function $f\st(x,D)\mapsto f(x,D)$ which is a deformation of the signed distance from $x\in M$ to the boundary of the domain $D$ (see Assumption \eqref{A6.1} for the precise requirements).
 Theorem \ref{T4.1} is obtained by specifying some approximating functions $f$.
 Given the trajectory $(X_t)_{t\geq 0}$ of the Brownian motion, we construct the domain evolution $(D_t)_{t\geq 0}$ using the local time of $(X_t)_{t\geq 0}$ on the skeletons of $(D_t)_{t\geq 0}$ and the mean curvatures of the normal foliations of these domains (see \eqref{4.10}).
 Other approximating functions $f$ lead to Theorem~\ref{T7.1}, where the prominent role is played by the local time at the boundary.
-This situation is in some sense opposite to the previous one, since the driving Brownian motion is now independent from $(X_t)_{t\geq 0}$, while it was as correlated as it can be in Theorem \ref{T4.1}.
+This situation is in some sense opposite to the previous one, since the driving Brownian motion of $(D_t)_{t\geq 0}$ is now independent from $(X_t)_{t\geq 0}$, while it is as correlated as it can be in Theorem \ref{T4.1}.
 These theoretical results are illustrated by the fundamental examples of Section \ref{Section5}.
 First we recover the intertwining relation between the real Brownian motion and the three-dimensional Bessel process.
 Next we deal with rotationally symmetric manifolds.
-Finally we present the application of our results to symmetric convex domains in the plane, even if the detailed proofs are deferred to a forthcoming paper. \me A first motivation for such constructions comes from the quantitative investigation of convergence to equilibrium of diffusions on manifold.
-Assume that $X$ and $D$ are $\tau$-intertwined, where $\tau$ is the hitting time by $D$ of the whole state space $M$.
-If furthermore $\tau$ is finite (typically true when $M$ is compact), then the Riemannian measure can be normalized into a probability and $\tau$ is a strong stationary time for the Brownian motion $X$, i.e.\ a stopping time such that $\tau$ and $X_\tau$ are independent and $X_\tau$ is uniformly distributed.
-In this situation, the tail distributions of $\tau$ provide quantitative estimates for the speed of convergence of the Brownian motion toward equilibrium, in the separation sense, see Diaconis and Fill \cite{MR1071805} for the general description of this approach, in the case of finite state space.
-This probabilistic method is an alternative to the functional inequality approach, see e.g.\ the book \cite{MR3155209} of Bakry, Gentil and Ledoux, and is based on other geometric considerations, as we will see in the sequel.
-Other motivations for the couplings of primal and dual processes in the context of diffusions can be found in Machida \cite{2019arXiv190807559M} and \cite{construction}.
+Finally we present the application of our results to symmetric convex domains in the plane, even if the detailed proofs are deferred to a forthcoming paper.